Posted on Saturday 10 October 2015

-In today's shaky economy, an emergency fund is more valuable than ever.
-You never know when life is going to throw you a surprise crisis.
-From your water heater dying to your car breaking down, you don't want to have to turn to a payday loan company to take care of basic survival needs.
+An emergency fund is more valuable than ever in today’s shaky economy than ever.
+You never know when life is going to throw you a surprise.
+From your water heater dying to your car stalling, you don't have to get payday loans in Barrie or wherever you live, just for basic survival needs.

-An emergency fund gives you a financial safety net as well as peace of mind to handle the situation thoughtfully.
+An emergency fund gives you a financial safety net and peace of mind to handle the situation thoughtfully.

 When adverse life circumstances happen, those without an emergency fund have no way to cope.

-We’ve taken the liberty to list five reasons why an emergency fund might be a life saver for you.
+We’ve listed six reasons why an emergency fund might be a lifesaver below:

-- What if your car breaks down?
-Unless you have some other form of safety net, you’ll be stressed out as well as carless.
+Unless you have some other plans, you’ll be stressed out without a car.
 How will you get to work, pick the kids up from school, or run errands?
-Walk-in visits to the mechanic can be costly, and if you don’t have the cash on hand you may end up without wheels for weeks or even months.
+Walk-in visits to the mechanic can be costly, and if you don’t have the cash at hand, you may end up without wheels for weeks or even months.
 In a society highly dependent on cars, having some funds set aside for a transportation emergency is a must.

-- What if you were suddenly laid off?
-In most workplaces, you could be laid off at a moment’s notice.
+No one wants to be laid off.
+However, in most workplaces, you could get laid off at a moment’s notice.
 Without a cash reserve to keep you afloat, how would you make ends meet?
 How would you take care of a family?
 If you don’t have a cash reservoir set aside, you’ll be in a rush to find a new job.
-You might end up accepting a job you hate in order to buy groceries.
-An emergency fund will free you to find a new job at your own pace.
+You may end up accepting a job you hate just so you can afford groceries.
+An emergency fund will allow you to find a new job at your own pace.

-- What if there was a serious illness within your immediate family?
-While we hope to live long and healthy lives, you never know when sickness will strike.
-If you end up calling out sick or taking an extended medical leave, you may lose your job.
+While we all hope to live long and healthy, you never know when sickness will strike.
+If you end up falling sick or taking an extended medical leave, you may lose your job.
 On top of that, medical bills can rack up quickly.
-Without any kind of fall back plan or savings, an illness can spell ruin for even the most successful people.
+Without any fallback plan or savings, an illness can spell ruin for even the most successful people.

-- What if you were faced with a divorce?
-Some couples rely on one another to stay financially afloat.
-Could you manage everything on your own?
+Some couples rely on each other to stay financially afloat.
+Can you manage everything on your own?
 Divorce is at an all-time high, and it always pays to protect yourself.
-Having an emergency fund could save you from disaster during a difficult time, emotionally and financially.

-Creating a financial plan now can save you stress and heartache later.
-Whether it’s setting aside a hundred dollars from every paycheck, foregoing morning lattes, or simply saving every five-dollar bill you receive, creating an emergency fund is a choice you won’t regret.
+With a global pandemic disrupting the economy and numerous jobs in Canada, creating a financial plan now can save you stress and heartache later.
+Whether it’s setting aside a hundred dollars from every paycheck or forgoing morning lattes, creating an emergency fund is a choice you won’t regret.